summer-solutions/orm/README.md

  convert it to null in database if needed.

- By default entity is not cached in local cache or redis, to change that simply use key "redisCache" or "localCache" in "orm" tag for "Orm" field:
+ By default entity is not cached in local cache or redis, to change that simply use key "redisCache" or "localCache" in "orm" tag for "ORM" field:

  ```go
  package main